wbounas/jquery-ajax-token-auth/README.md

 By the end of this talk, developers should be able to:

--   Use `curl` to access an authenticated API.
+- Make HTTP requests using `curl`, the browser address bar, and AJAX to:
--   Use `$.ajax` to access an authenticated API.
+  -   access an authenticated API.

 ## Instructions